 But as of today, Michi has completed and published two projects, one of them a 44-page self-published book she’d been mulling over for at least 15 years.

-There’s more than one takeaway in Michi’s story, but the key lesson for me in Michi’s ongoing success is the power of attention.
+There’s more than one takeaway in Michi’s story, but the key lesson for me in Michi’s ongoing success is the power of conscious decision.

 Like a lot of people I encounter, Michi felt really burned by her attempts to work on her big projects.